redgold-io/redgold/README.md

 [Run A Node](https://dev.docs.redgold.io/guides/node-setup) |
 [Security Procedures](https://dev.docs.redgold.io/introduction/security-procedures)

-Redgold is a fully peer-to-peer decentralized portfolio contract platform.
+Redgold is a crypto portfolio contract platform designed around data lake transforms and executors.
-It is designed to act as a financial data and computation layer for the cryptocurrency ecosystem, specifically as a data-lake and execution layer for multiparty portfolio contracts.
-The primary use case is focused around ETFs & Portfolio target models, but the platform is designed to be general purpose as a decentralized data lake and SQL compute engine for crypto related contracts.
+Uses multiparty native contracts for asset management.
+Primary use case is ETFs & Portfolio target models (expressing a desired portfolio allocation as a function and having validators automatically fulfill it,) but the platform is designed to be general purpose as a decentralized data lake and relational algebra compute engine for crypto related contracts.

-It is inspired heavily by Spark and pandas like data transformations on conventional parquet data lakes, with the key distinguishing factor being the ability to support multi-tenant compute with arbitrary secure UDFs compiled by anyone.
+Heavily inspired by Spark and pandas/polars like data transformations on conventional parquet data lakes, with the key distinguishing factor being the ability to support multi-tenant compute with arbitrary secure UDFs compiled by anyone.
 WASM executors are used for secure remote code execution to chain together transforms operating on SQL-like data loading functions as inputs.
 Protobuf is used for relational algebra descriptors